Distributed Online Feedback Optimization for Real-time Distribution System Voltage Regulation: Case study

 \subsection{Static case results}

 In the static case, the generation and load data are kept unchanged to study the convergence of the nested approach.
 The simulation uses data at 12:00.
-Figure \ref{fig:voltage} shows that the proposed approach suppresses the initial voltage limit violations quickly and converges after around 200 total iterations, i.e. 33 outer OFO iterations.
+Figure \ref{fig:voltage} shows that the proposed approach suppresses the initial voltage limit violations quickly and converges after around 60 outer iterations.
 The approach also utilizes the available voltage limit as efficiently as the centralized one.
 Figure \ref{fig:reactive} compares the converged reactive power setpoints, which shows that the centralized and the proposed approaches converge to the same solution.
 This is reasonable since the gradient scaling only alters the converging trajectory, but does not change the solution to (\ref{opt}).
+Finally, \mbox{Fig. \ref{fig:loss}} demonstrates that under overvoltage issues caused by excessive PV generation, the chosen objective function of minimizing reactive power usage aligns with minimizing system losses.
+However, under undervoltage conditions, the outcome may differ, as increased reactive power injection could potentially help lower system losses.
+This highlights a tradeoff between the distributed communication architecture and the flexibility in selecting optimization objectives.